Privacy Policy

 We use data processors who are third parties who provide elements of services for us.
 We have contracts in place with our data processors.
 This means that they cannot do anything with your personal information unless we have instructed them to do it.
 They will not share your personal information with any organisation apart from us.
 They will hold it securely and retain it for the period we instruct.

 Our important IT services provider is Google.
 We use Facebook, Linkedin and Microsoft as well (more information about it you can read below).
 Due to the use of mentioned services, your data may be transferred to the United States of America (USA) in connection with their storage on American servers.
-Service providers have included information on standard data protection clauses (SSC) in the terms of their services which guarantee properly safety level.
+Service providers have included information on standard data protection clauses (SSC) or applicable adequacy decision (Data Privacy Framework) in the terms of their services which guarantee properly safety level.

 In some circumstances we are legally obliged to share information.
 For example, under a court order.
-In any scenario, we’ll satisfy ourselves that we have a lawful basis on which to share the information and document our decision making and satisfy ourselves we have a legal basis on which to share the information.
+In any scenario, we’ll ensure that we have a lawful basis on which to share the information and document our decision making and ensure we have a legal basis on which to share the information.

 You can find more information about our providers below in Part I.